-Wool Guide - High Quality Needle Felting Kits, Wet Felting Kits a Large Selection of Felting Supplies, Felting Wool and The Biggest Selection of Needle Felting Needles in the UK, Freepost on Orders over £20 in the UK.
+Wool Guide - * WE ARE CLOSED UNTIL 27TH DECEMBER* High Quality Needle Felting Kits, Wet Felting Kits a Large Selection of Felting Supplies, Felting Wool and The Biggest Selection of Needle Felting Needles in the UK, Freepost on Orders over £20 in the UK.
 Unwind With Wool

 Which is the Best Felting Wool?